jj5/kickass-crypto/README.md

 ## Data size limits

-After data is encoded as JSON it is limited to a configurable maxlimum length.
+After data is encoded as JSON it is limited to a configurable maximum length.

 The config constant for the maximum JSON encoding length is `CONFIG_ENCRYPTION_DATA_ENCODING_LIMIT`.